-The 1st Chapter.
+THE FIRST CHAPTER.
 Trimble's Treat!

-"Seven-and-six!"
+"S EVEN-AND-SIX!"
 "I'm sorry!"
 "I'm waiting!"

 "Oh dear!"
 Jimmy Silver & Co. simply couldn't

 help hearing.

 The little old-fashioned inn lay a few miles from Lexham, in the county of Sussex.
-The chums of Rookwood had ridden through Lexspot to rest and have tea.
+The chums of Rookwood had ridden through Lexham, looking out for a comfortable spot to rest and have tea.
 And the shady old garden, with its big beeches and clambering wistaria, had attracted them.
-And they had wheeled in their machines, and now they were enjoying unlimited tea and cake in one of the little arbours
+And they had wheeled in their machines, and now they vere enjoying unlimited tea and cake in one of the little arbours set with little rickety tables.

-And from the other side of the wistaria the voices came suddenlyone voice that of the old, greywhiskered waiter, the other a fat and unctuous voice that Jimmy Silver & Co. were sure they had heard before

-set with little rickety tables.